Android-for-Python/Android-for-Python-Users/README.md

 Aidl is part of the Google tools.
 To get the tools you have to accept the Google license agreements.

+Delete `~/.buildozer` , then `buildozer android debug` and accept the Google license agreements.

+## Sdkmanager-is-not-installed

+`# sdkmanager path "/home/????/.buildozer/android/platform/android-sdk/tools/bin/sdkmanager" does not exist, sdkmanager is notinstalled`

+Sdkmanager is part of the Google tools.
+To get the tools you have to accept the Google license agreements.

-Delete `~/.buildozer` , then `buildozer android debug` and accept the license agreements.
+Delete `~/.buildozer` , then `buildozer android debug` and accept the Google license agreements.

 ## 64-bit instead of 32-bit